 And one veterinarian stood out above the rest: Dr. Mohammed!

-This Egyptian veterinarian is team leader mobile clinic in Cairo of an International Animal Welfare NGO.
+This Egyptian veterinarian was a team leader mobile clinic in Cairo of an International Animal Welfare NGO: Brooke Hospital for Animals.

 And so another goal of the foundation that year also became reality: Medical Care for Camels!

-Dr. Mohammed doesn’t come on behalf of the NGO he works for, but comes on his own behalf.
+Dr. Mohammed always comes on his own behalf.
 He therefore has to take leave in order to visit us.

 ♥ Dr. Mohammed